Mole Antonelliana in Turin

 Originally commissioned as a synagogue for Turin’s Jewish community in 1863, the Mole was designed by the renowned architect Alessandro Antonelli.

-Good to know: The italian word “mole” does mean “very large structure”
+Good to know: The Italian word “mole” does mean “very large structure”

 The construction faced numerous challenges and delays due to Antonelli’s ambitious design and the building’s height, which led to structural and financial difficulties.